-Exploration, property evaluation and holding costs, including fixed costs, discretionary programs, and non-cash stockbased compensation, were \$7,942 and \$4,545 during the years ended December 31, 2021 and 2020, respectively.
+Exploration, property evaluation and holding costs, including fixed costs, discretionary programs, and non-cash stockbased compensation, were \$4,522 and \$7,942 during the years ended December 31, 2022 and 2021, respectively.
 These costs were predominantly associated with Mt Todd and were comprised of fixed costs and discretionary costs.

-For the years ended December 31, 2021 and 2020, our fixed exploration, property evaluation and holding costs totaled \$3,855 and \$3,266, respectively.
-These costs included expenditures necessary to ensure that we preserve our property rights and meet our safety, regulatory and environmental responsibilities.
-The principal components of the increase in 2021 included greater direct involvement by corporate personnel on specific Mt Todd activities and higher personnel costs.
+For the years ended December 31, 2022 and 2021, our fixed exploration, property evaluation and holding costs totaled \$3,095 and \$3,855, respectively.
+These costs included expenditures necessary to preserve our property rights and meet our safety, regulatory and environmental responsibilities.
+The principal components of the decrease in 2022 included lower personnel costs and reduced power consumption due to minimal water pumping.

+Expenses incurred for 2022 Mt Todd discretionary programs totaled \$1,427.
+The discretionary programs include \$489 for completing the Mt Todd FS and \$413 for exploration drilling, plus additional staffing expenses to support drilling and other activities.
 Expenses incurred for 2021 Mt Todd discretionary programs totaled \$4,087.
-Such discretionary programs include \$2,232 for preparing the 2022 FS and \$1,702 for exploration drilling, plus additional staffing expenses to support drilling and other activities.
-Expenses for 2020 discretionary programs totaled \$1,279.
-These programs included geotechnical and exploration drilling, activities to support the government's review of Vista's operational MMP, modification of our agreement with the Jawoyn Association Aboriginal Corporation (the "Jawoyn") and the strategic initiative to secure a development partner for Mt Todd.
+The discretionary programs include \$2,232 for preparing the Mt Todd FS and \$1,702 for exploration drilling, plus additional staffing expenses to support drilling and other activities.

-Included in the 2021 and 2020 exploration, property evaluation and holding costs were non-cash stock-based compensation of \$354 and \$332, respectively.
+Included in the 2022 and 2021 exploration, property evaluation and holding costs were non-cash stock-based compensation of \$262 and \$354, respectively.